yaw595/Py_Correct/README.md

 ## How It works
 ### Coming Soon 🚧

 ## Example
 ### Coming Soon 🚧

-The seconf file in the 'data' folder with the '_corrected_' at the end of the name is the correctd file.
-Everything worked perfectly.

 ## Note
 I anticipate that, depending on the level of the mistake, the orders 'Hemiptera' and 'Homoptera' may be mistaken for each other.